js2198/BlindSight/README.md

 # BlindSight
-BlindSight provides virtual eye for the blind people.
+BlindSight provides virtual eye to the blind people. <br />
 Using camera this app detects object in the surrounding and speaks the object detected in real-time.

 It can also be used with Raspberry-Pi using camera and speaker module along with it, so that solution becomes portable.